ipurnendu26/CS-425-DBO-E-commerce-website-project/README.md

 Plug Point Web Application
 This project is a full-stack web application tailored for a retailer specializing in E-commerce technology products.
-It offers users an engaging platform to browse a wide range of tech products, and place orders.
-The backend is powered by Node.js and Express, with MySQL handling user and order management.
+It offers users an engaging platform to browse a wide range of tech products and place orders.
+The backend is powered by Python using Flask, Flask-SQLAlchemy, and Flask-CORS, with MySQL managing user and order data.
 The frontend, built with React, provides features such as detailed product listings, review submission and management, and interactive data visualizations showcasing trending tech products.

 Features
 User Roles: